richardbergquist/java-multicodec/Readme.md

 'Clash of codecs' spec problem: cannot decode between [BLAKE2S_192(0xB258)], and [BITCOIN_WITNESS_COMMITMENT(0xB2)] for sample data:[B20158A1E9D3D8EC] because codes start with the same values.

 </pre>

+#### Current Workarounds
+The `Multicodec.decode()` method makes the assumption that the decoding only supports single byte codec codes, to prevent the "clash of codecs" issue from presenting itself.
+This means that while `Multicodec.encode()` method can encode for any codec code, but the `Multicodec.decode()` does not support decoding of multibyte codec codes.

+If `Multicodec.decode()` is used to decode a multibyte codec code then `AmbiguousCodecEncodingException` is thrown.

 #### Possible Solutions
 #### Solution A : Use of a reserved character delimiter